ads-mirrors/accounting-kairos-booking-librebooking/docs/source/INSTALLATION.rst

 Application Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-You can configure LibreBooking to fit your environments and needs or use the
+You can configure LibreBooking to fit your environment and needs or use the
 minimal default settings which should be enough for the application to work.

-We
-recommend you to change according to your specifics.
-Additional information on
+Copy ``/config/config.dist.php`` to ``/config/config.php`` and adjust
-all configuration settings can be found in the application help page.
-To
+the settings for your environment.

-configure the application, you can open ``/config/config.php`` and alter any
+For detailed information on all configuration options, see :doc:`BASIC-CONFIGURATION`
-settings accordingly.
+for essential settings or :doc:`ADVANCED-CONFIGURATION` for comprehensive options.

-The admin email address can be set in the ``librebooking/config/config.php``
+The admin email address can be set in the ``config/config.php`` file in the
-file of ``$conf['settings']['admin.email']``
+settings array as ``'admin.email' => 'admin@example.com'``

-When later register an account with admin email address the user will be given
+When you later register an account with the admin email address, the user will be given
-admin privilege.
+admin privileges.

 In addition, to allow resource image uploads, the web server must also have
-read/write access to your configurable uploads directory of
+read/write access to your configurable uploads directory specified by
-``$conf['settings']['image.upload.directory']`` in the ``config.php``.
+``'uploads' => ['image.upload.directory' => 'path']`` in the ``config.php``.

 By default, LibreBooking uses standard username/password for user
 authentication.